 Low testosterone can affect both men and women.
 Hormone therapy should only be incorporated under the guidance of a physician with extensive knowledge of pain management.
 The physician will be able to accurately determine a highly specific regimen of care, per patient.
 For example, a man and a woman using the same opioid, at the same dosage, will be affected by hormones differently.
 And their hormone needs would have to be addressed in specialized ways.
 Introducing testosterone therapy with pain management regimens is still fairly new, but is emerging as a crucial aspect of patient care.

-If you have questions or concerns about pain management, back pain, and hormones please call a pain specialist, like a pain management expert in Fredrick, MD, today.
+If you have questions or concerns about pain management, back pain, and hormones please call a pain specialist, today.